cool-pot/expo-mf-with-confidence/README.md

 # ExpoMF with confidence

-A modified version of expo-mf, which has a better performance than expo-mf when facing implicit data indicating "frequence or intensity".
+A modified version of expo-mf, which has a better performance than expo-mf when facing implicit feedbeck indicating "frequence or intensity".

 This repository contains the experienmental study notebooks in my greduate thesis.

 This repository is largely influenced by the paper ["Modeling User Exposure in Recommendation"](http://arxiv.org/abs/1510.07025) (WWW'16) and dawenl's repository["expomf"](https://github.com/dawenl/expo-mf).